Griffith Observatory

 Griffith Observatory is an observatory in Los Angeles, California, on the south-facing slope of Mount Hollywood in Griffith Park.
 It commands a view of the Los Angeles Basin including Downtown Los Angeles to the southeast, Hollywood to the south, and the Pacific Ocean to the southwest.
 The observatory is a popular tourist attraction with a close view of the Hollywood Sign and an extensive array of space and science-related displays.
-It is named after its benefactor, Griffith J. Griffith.
-Admission has been free since the observatory's opening in 1935, in accordance with the benefactor's will.
+Named after its benefactor, Griffith J. Griffith, admission has been free since the observatory's opening in 1935, in accordance with his will.

 Since its opening, over 9 million people have looked through the 12-inch (30.5 cm) Zeiss refracting scope, making it the most viewed telescope in the world.
 The space theme prevails in the interior.

 History

 On December 16, 1896, 3015 acre of land surrounding the observatory was donated to the City of Los Angeles by Griffith J. Griffith.
 In his will he donated funds to build an observatory, exhibit hall, and planetarium on the donated land.
 Griffith's objective was to make astronomy accessible to the public, as opposed to the prevailing idea that observatories should be located on remote mountaintops and restricted to scientists.

 Griffith drafted detailed specifications for the observatory.
 In drafting the plans, he consulted with Walter Sydney Adams, the future director of Mount Wilson Observatory, and George Ellery Hale, who founded (with Andrew Carnegie) the first astrophysical telescope in Los Angeles.

-Construction began on June 20, 1933, using a design developed by architects John C. Austin and Frederic Morse Ashley (1870–1960), based on preliminary sketches by Russell W. Porter.
+Construction began on June 20, 1933, using a design developed by architects John C. Austin and Frederic M. Ashley, based on preliminary sketches by Russell W. Porter.
 The observatory and accompanying exhibits were opened to the public on May 14, 1935, as the country's third planetarium.
 In its first five days of operation the observatory logged more than 13,000 visitors.
 Dinsmore Alter was the museum's director during its first years.

 During World War II, the planetarium was used to train pilots in celestial navigation.
 The planetarium was again used for this purpose in the 1960s to train Apollo program astronauts for the first lunar missions.